 For example, if you are interested in economics, you will not only need English (which is required for admission into Social Sciences), but you will also need grade 12 mathematics/calculus or equivalent to be able to enrol in this program.

-Step 1: Search for your desired program of study (e.g. economics) in the table below
+Step 1: Search for your desired program of study (e.g. economics) in the table in the "Social Sciences (H.B.A)" section below

 Step 2: Find the high school subject prerequisites for your desired program of study listed under Subject(s) Required in Addition to English

-Gain practical experience through a work-study placement that will enrich your studies and build your resume.
-Social Sciences student Janessa, for example, did an internship at the U.S. Consulate General Toronto, where she conducted research and prepared briefing documents for the U.S. Ambassador to Canada on diverse policy issues.
+Gain practical experience through a work-study placement, internship or research opportunity that will enrich your studies and build your resume.
+Social Sciences student Janessa, for example, did an internship at the U.S. Consulate General Toronto, while anthropology students can gain hands-on experience working with artifacts in our anthropology labs.